saurabhlogward/employeeService/README.md

 $ CREATE DATABASE employeedb //Note that the user used for this db is postgres with password also as postgress
 $ CREATE TABLE employee
 (
-  id integer NOT NULL,
+  id serial PRIMARY KEY,
   name character(50) NOT NULL,
-  salary integer NOT NULL,
+  salary integer NOT NULL
-  CONSTRAINT employee_pkey PRIMARY KEY (id)
 )

 # To build and run the api